GSA-TTS/identity-dev-docs/_pages/security-events.md

 ### Identity Fraud Detected

-RPs should submit this event when they believe a verified identity may be fraudulent. login.gov may reset the user's profile and verified attributes data when we receive this event.
+RPs should submit this event when they suspect an account has been used to commit identity theft or related fraudulent activity.
+Login.gov may reset the user's profile and verified attributes data when we receive this event.

 The **event_type** for this is: